-Offence to engage in gainful occupation or to employ persons in contravention of this Part
+Offence to engage in gainful occupation or to

-- (2) Where an offence is committed under this Law, any Immigration Officer at or above the rank of Deputy Chief Immigration Officer may, subject to such conditions as he thinks fit, stay or compound any proceeding for that offence; and the said conditions may include, but are not limited to, payment of a levy, being not less than twice and not more than five times the amount of any fees that would have been payable had the provisions of this Law been observed; and in the event that no fees are payable or would have been payable under this Law, any immigration office at or above the rank of Deputy Chief Immigration Officer may impose a fine of up to five thousand dollars. - (3) Where, during the currency of a work permit, an application has been made to the Board or the Chief Immigration Officer for the grant or renewal of a work permit with the same employer for a period to commence immediately upon its expiration, then if such application- - (a) has not yet been determined by the Board or the Chief Immigration Officer; or - (b) has been refused by the Board or the Chief Immigration Officer and that refusal has been appealed under section 15 to the Immigration Appeals Tribunal, notwithstanding the fact that the original work permit has expired, it shall not be an offence for the worker to continue to be engaged in gainful occupation of the same kind and on the same terms and conditions of the original work permit while he awaits a notification of the determination of his application or his appeal, save that no worker shall be entitled to work under the provisions of this subsection beyond the date of his term limit unless he is a worker applying under the provisions of section 52(12).
+and in the event that no fees are payable or would have been payable under this Law, any immigration office at or above the rank of Deputy Chief Immigration Officer may impose a fine of up to five thousand dollars.

+(3) Where, during the currency of a work permit, an application has been made to the Board or the Chief Immigration Officer for the grant or renewal of a work permit with the same employer for a period to commence immediately upon its expiration, then if such applicationnotwithstanding the fact that the original work permit has expired, it shall not be an offence for the worker to continue to be engaged in gainful occupation of the same kind and on the same terms and conditions of the original work permit while he awaits a notification of the determination of his application or his appeal, save that no worker shall be entitled to work under the provisions of this subsection beyond the date of his term limit unless he is a worker applying under the provisions of section 52(12).